-This statement sets out the steps that the Health Foundation has taken to ensure, as far as it is able to, that there is no modern slavery taking place either as a part of its work or within its chains of supply.
+This statement sets out the steps the Health Foundation has taken to ensure, as far as it is able to, that there is no modern slavery taking place either as a part of its work or within its chains of supply.

 The Foundation welcomes the Modern Slavery Act (2015).
 It understands that its continued success as a Foundation relies on the trust and confidence that its stakeholders place in it and that this in turn relies on its reputation for acting ethically, with integrity, and to the highest professional standards.
 As a Foundation we are aware that we need to identify those areas of our business or supply chains where there is a risk that modern slavery might be taking place and that we must have appropriate measures in place to counter this risk.